fmsouza/react-native-mangiare/README.md

 # React Native Seed

-React Native seed is a basic configuration for starting new projects.
+React Native seed is a basic configuration with tabs for starting new projects.

 This is open source and perfect for any newbie to start with React Native.